For Biden, there's no place like a weekend home in Delaware | Law-Order

 Now serving as Biden's weekend refuge, the home is where he watched Tom Brady, the Tampa Bay Buccaneers' new quarterback, win a record seventh Super Bowl ring in February.
 While there, Biden often meets with advisers, attends church and enjoys Sunday dinner with the family.

-"We try to keep the Sunday night dinners," Jill Biden told TV talk-show host Kelly Clarkson.
-"I mean, it's been a little busy lately.
-We still do it, and the kids look forward to it."
-Biden owns a second home in the beach community of Rehoboth, Delaware.
+“We try to keep the Sunday night dinners,” Jill Biden told TV talk-show host Kelly Clarkson.
+“I mean, it's been a little busy lately.
+We still do it, and the kids look forward to it.”
+Biden owns a second home in the seaside community of Rehoboth Beach, Delaware.
 He has yet to visit it since becoming president but it could see more action as the weather warms up.

 During a tearful farewell in January as he left Wilmington for Washington, Biden credited the state with helping shape his values, character and world view.
 “It all comes from Delaware,” he said.